dsaadss/or-cloud-/README.md

 # Simple Local File Upload & Download Server

-A minimal Python server to upload and download files via your browser, running locally on your network.
+A minimal Python server to upload and download files via your browser, running locally on your network. mostly for iphone user that want to transfer files fast from the pc to the phone but it can be from any pc in the local web. for free connection from the world you can use radmin vpn to local network .

 ## Features